Here's Our Rant About Li-Cycle Holdings Corp. (LICY)

 Li-Cycle Holdings Corp.
-(NYSE:LICY) went up by 10.18% from its latest closing price compared to the recent 1-year high of $14.28.
-The company’s stock price has collected 13.91% of gains in the last five trading sessions.
+(NYSE:LICY) went down by -8.22% from its latest closing price compared to the recent 1-year high of $14.28.
+The company’s stock price has collected 7.33% of gains in the last five trading sessions.
 Barron’s reported on 09/27/21 that EVs Could Jump-Start Li-Cycle’s Stock

 Is It Worth Investing in Li-Cycle Holdings Corp.
 (NYSE :LICY) Right Now?